Masjuke/Kubern8s/K8s-Installation.md

 `$ sudo Kubectl create -f /kubernetes-dashboard.yaml`.  #run kubectl create from master

+Accessing Kubernetes dashboard or any other service from your localhost is easy.
+You just need to find NodePort of the service and to create forward rule on VirtualBox.
+Find NodePort for kubernetes-dashboard service:

 Have take a look for k8s dashboard service by running kubectl describe services from master

 ```shell
 ubuntu@master:~$ kubectl describe services kubernetes-dashboard -n kube-system